 - Choose a method of drying.

-What Are Herb Drying Methods?
+What Are Some Herb Drying How-To Methods?

 There are several ways to dry your herbs.
-Air dying is my preferred method however, it’s more time consuming.
+Air dying is my preferred method; however, it’s more time-consuming.
 I enjoy having the herbs in my home during the drying process.
-I love the fresh natural fragrance they emit.
+I love the fresh, natural fragrance they emit.

 A food dehydrator is another way to dry your herbs.
-This requires a more expensive purchase but if you dry a lot of vegetables in addition to herbs, it’s well worth the expense.
+This requires a more expensive purchase, but if you dry a lot of vegetables in addition to herbs, it’s well worth the expense.

-You can dry herbs in the microwave, however this is not my preferred method because the herbs lose a lot of their flavor.
+You can dry herbs in the microwave.
+However, this is not my preferred method because the herbs lose a lot of their flavor.

 How to Dry Fresh Herbs – Air Dry Method